Form PF

 Quick definition

 Form PF establishes specific rules for categorizing different types of private funds.
-Understanding these categories is important because they determine what sections of the form you need to complete.
+Understanding these categories matters because they determine what sections of the form you need to complete.

-A hedge fund is defined as any private fund (except securitized asset fund) that meets at least one of three conditions.
-First, it receives performance fee Performance fee A performance fee is compensation paid to a hedge fund manager based on the fund's investment profits, typically calculated as a percentage (commonly 20%) of returns above a specified threshold, subject to high-water marks and potentially hurdle rates. that are calculated using unrealized gains—meaning the fund manager gets paid based on paper profits, not just realized profits.
+A hedge fund is defined as any private fund—except a securitized asset fund—that meets at least one of three conditions.
+First, it pays performance fees Performance fee A performance fee is compensation paid to a hedge fund manager based on the fund's investment profits, typically calculated as a percentage (commonly 20%) of returns above a specified threshold, subject to high-water marks and potentially hurdle rates. calculated using unrealized gains.
+This means the fund manager receives compensation based on paper profits, not just realized profits from actual sales.
 Second, it maintains borrowing capacity or gross notional exposureThe total face value of all positions held by a fund, including both long and short positions, without netting offsetting positions. that exceeds certain thresholds relative to the fund's net asset valueThe total value of a fund's assets minus its liabilities, divided by the number of outstanding shares or units..
-Third, it engages in short selling beyond what's needed for basic hedging purposes.
+Third, it engages in short selling beyond what is needed for basic hedging purposes.

 Additional fund categories include:

-- Liquidity fund: These funds focus on short-term investments and try to maintain stable net asset values or minimize how much the principal amount fluctuates
+- Liquidity fund: These funds focus on short-term investments and attempt to maintain stable net asset values or minimize how much the principal amount fluctuates

-- Real estate fund: These funds are non-hedge funds that don't offer regular redemption rights to investors and primarily invest in real estate and related assets
+- Real estate fund: These funds are non-hedge funds that do not offer regular redemption rights to investors and primarily invest in real estate and related assets

-- Securitized asset fund: These funds are designed to issue asset-backed securitiesFinancial securities backed by a pool of underlying assets such as loans, mortgages, or receivables that generate cash flows to pay investors., and their investors primarily hold debt rather than equity
+- Securitized asset fund: These funds issue asset-backed securitiesFinancial securities backed by a pool of underlying assets such as loans, mortgages, or receivables that generate cash flows to pay investors., and their investors primarily hold debt rather than equity

 - Venture capital fund: These funds meet the specific definition laid out in Investment Advisers Act Rule 203(l)-1

-Private equity funds are essentially everything else—any private fund that doesn't qualify as a hedge fund, liquidity fund, real estate fund, securitized asset fund, or venture capital fund, and that doesn't offer ordinary redemption rights to investors.
+Private equity funds are essentially everything else.
+Any private fund that does not qualify as a hedge fund, liquidity fund, real estate fund, securitized asset fund, or venture capital fund, and that does not offer ordinary redemption rights to investors, falls into this category.

-The SEC has provided additional guidance to help advisers understand when their funds should and shouldn't be classified as hedge funds.
+The SEC has provided additional guidance to help advisers understand when their funds should and should not be classified as hedge funds.
 This guidance addresses some common situations that might otherwise cause confusion.

-For example, a fund doesn't automatically become a hedge fund just because it calculates performance fees using unrealized gains if those calculations are only used for financial reporting purposes rather than actually paying the adviser.
-Similarly, if the calculations only serve to reduce fees when the fund has net losses, that alone doesn't trigger hedge fund classification.
+For example, a fund does not automatically become a hedge fund just because it calculates performance fees using unrealized gains if those calculations are only used for financial reporting purposes rather than actually paying the adviser.
+Similarly, if the calculations only serve to reduce fees when the fund has net losses, that alone does not trigger hedge fund classification.

-Funds also aren't considered hedge funds solely because they engage in short selling that's exclusively used to hedge currency exposure or manage duration riskThe risk that bond prices will decline due to changes in interest rates, with longer-duration bonds typically experiencing greater price sensitivity..
-Additionally, funds don't become hedge funds just because their legal documents permit borrowing, leverage, or short selling activities if the fund doesn't actually engage in these practices and investors would reasonably understand from the offering materials that such activities won't occur.
+Funds also are not considered hedge funds solely because they engage in short selling that is exclusively used to hedge currency exposure or manage duration riskThe risk that bond prices will decline due to changes in interest rates, with longer-duration bonds typically experiencing greater price sensitivity..
+Additionally, funds do not become hedge funds just because their legal documents permit borrowing, leverage, or short selling activities if the fund does not actually engage in these practices and investors would reasonably understand from the offering materials that such activities will not occur.

 Form PF is organized into different sections, and which sections you need to complete depends on what type of adviser you are.
 All filers must complete Sections 1a and 1b, which cover general information about the adviser and their funds.
 Beyond that, the requirements become more specialized.